soham-kar/deepseek/README.md

 ## 🔗 Kaggle Notebook Version
 You can view and run this project directly on [Kaggle](https://www.kaggle.com/code/sohamkar529/deepseek2c7cb42855)

 ---

 ## 💡 Next Steps

+- Merge LoRA weights into base model for export
+- Build interactive demo with Streamlit/Gradio
+- Experiment with `medical-mcqa` and `pubmedqa`

+---

+## 💡 Next Steps